-Effective the date of signing the Agreement, reasonable actual costs upon production of receipts, or twenty-five (25) dollars per night, thirty-five (35) effective June 29, 2001 without receipt.
+Reasonable actual costs upon production of receipts, or thirty-five dollars (\$35) per night, without receipt.

 (c) Travel

 Reasonable actual costs (normally based on economy fare) upon production of receipts.
 In the event an employee opts to travel by acceptable alternate means, the maximum amount the College shall reimburse an employee under Clauses 26.5(a), (b) and (c) shall be the amount that would have been paid had the College directed the employee regarding travel arrangements and provided there are no additional costs to the Employer.